fi-uba-t3/kero/README.md

 ## Starting up the cluster

-Run `vagrant up` to bring up the cluster.
+Run `vagrant up` to ~~make your computer catch fire~~ bring up the cluster.
 The first time it will create the VMs one by one.
 Take into account that it may take a while since it needs to download the base boxes (os.image in `config.yaml`) and run the `provision.sh` script which also get some things from the apt repositories.